 Those were the days when we religiously wore our ID cards every single day, switched off our mobile phones (if we even had one!), reached the class as early as 8.45 am, walked about in “herds” with our heads bent low in “mild” terror of seniors, left for home at exactly 4 pm on the dot, and even the boys brought notebooks and pens to college.
 Transistors used to confound us, and we struggled with nine theory papers.
 Some of us continued to go for tuitions,

 all most of us had textbooks, had separate notebooks for all subjects and frequented the library.
 Free periods were a gift from heaven, and rare to come by, so we made the most of them.
 Lunch boxes were yet to shared, mobile numbers yet to be exchanged, friendships yet to be formed and broken.
 WhatsApp was not as popular as it is now and so we relied on facebook, texts, and calls for communication purposes.
 We exchanged tales of “encounters” with seniors and prayed to God to let us remain invisible, wrote and submitted (not copied!) all the assignments on or before the deadline, and all of us genuinely cared about attendance.
 Nicknames were yet to be assigned, and so, everyone went by their official names.
 I loved the fact that there were no uniforms and hated having to wear the dreaded workshop uniform on Mondays and having to deal with Fitting, Carpentry, Plumbing, Smithy or Foundry.
 The first “class” visit (Yeah, because wandering out alone was unthinkable!) to the canteen was undertaken after much planning, and every moment was captured on camera.
 We ‘occasionally’ bunked classes and practiced for the freshers’ day.
 I’ll never forget the skit we performed on freshers’ day – definitely one of the best ones our class has ever produced!
 We discovered our classmates’ talents and became immune to the howling (kooval in plain Malayalam) that every performance was greeted with by our seniors.
-Then came Sargam (GECB’s arts’ festival), and we practiced our Western group song (Send It On) in the cover of the water tank behind the canteen.
+Then came Sargam (GECB’s arts’ festival), and we practiced our Western group song (Send It On) in the shade offered by the water tank behind the canteen.
 We won the first prize for our troubles.
 Our seniors became the overall champions, thereby setting a tradition which we would continue for two more years in a row.
 We actually studied for Series exams, and studiously maintained rough and fair lab records!
 We looked forward to election campaigns which were nothing like anything we’d ever seen before.
 It served to educate us more about the history of Aagneya (that’s my college’s national level techno-cultural fest), and we watched in awestruck wonder as the two rival parties competed to counter each other’s stand.
 In those days, election campaigns were as close as we came to a break from the lectures.
 So naturally, our faces lit up the moment we saw the campaigning group at our classroom door.
 But then the day of the elections came, and the union was sworn into power, and that was the end of breaks in between classes.
 Every election season brought with a liberal dousing of drama, fights, heartfelt speeches, and more.